A tibble: 10 × 7

 The first step in any data analysis project is to inspect and understand the data.
 This process allows you to familiarize yourself with the dataset, identify potential issues, and ensure that it is in a state that can be worked with.
-In this chapter, we’ll simplify data inspection using the janitor package and combine it with a few select functions from base R and tidyverse for deeper understanding.
+It ensures that your dataset is clean, consistent, and ready for deeper analysis.

 Let’s practice with a dataset of entrepreneurs named entrepreneur_data that has already been imported into R (and this document).